Social welfare programmes in South Africa: Pre-apartheid

 The pre-apartheid social programmes in South Africa was mainly concerned with white poverty.
 The earliest social welfare programmes in South Africa was the poor relief distributed by the Dutch East India Company and the Dutch Reformed Church (DRC) in 1657.
 The poor relief aimed at helping white farmers (Boers) whose crops failed and excluded Black farmers from the relief.

-The institutionalised social welfare system was established after the British occupied the Cape Colony in 1806.
+The institutionalised social welfare system was established after the British conquered the Dutch Cape Colony in 1806.
 The welfare resources for children and the disabled were created.
 The organised occupational insurance after retirement was established in the 1920s.
 However, the occupational insurance after retirement included mostly skilled workers, most of whom were white.

 The labour movement organised by poor white industrial workers in the 1920s drew the government's attention to the poor white problem.
 The Department Of Labor was created to create work opportunities for white labours.
 The Wage Act in 1925 established a minimum wage for white labours, called "the white survival line," to protect white workers from poverty and ensure white privilege over non-white workers.

 In 1937, a state Department of Social Welfare was established.
 The Department of Social Welfare was responsible for providing social welfare services to the public but its main focus was on poor whites.

 Under apartheid

 In the early 1950s, the social welfare services for African, Indian and Colored persons were separated from the Department of Social Welfare and transferred to the Departments of Bantu Administration, Indian Affairs and Colored Affairs, respectively.
 The separation of social welfare resources led to unequal allocation of resources based on race.
 The budget for welfare services for whites were higher than that for the majority blacks and the available grants for whites were more abundant than those for blacks.

 Moreover, the way of the delivery of the services also reflected racial discrimination: the grants for whites, Indians, and Coloreds were distributed by check while the grants for Blacks were distributed at mobile sites, such as under trees and in stores.

 Occupational retirement insurance was created in the 1920s.
 However, low skilled labour was not included in the insurance until the 1960s.
 In the 1960s and 1970s, occupational retirement insurance expanded rapidly to include many low skilled labour, many of whom were black.
 Meanwhile, trade union movement organised by white workers extended the coverage of occupational retirement insurance to more industries.

 In the 1980s, in response to the growing protests against apartheid, the white minority government increased expenditure on social welfare services for black South Africans.
-According to Terreblanche, "by 1990 whites accounted for only 23% of welfare spending, whilst Coloureds and Indians received 24% and Africans 52%."
+According to economist Sampie Terreblanche, "by 1990 whites accounted for only 23% of welfare spending, whilst Coloureds and Indians received 24% and Africans 52%."